 That 2016 acquisition was controversial, with many observers calling it a thinly veiled bailout.
 And yet Tesla’s continuation of SolarCity’s work has helped make a stronger case for solar than SolarCity was ever able to make on its own.

 Elon Musk originally suggested the concept for the company that became SolarCity to his cousins, Peter and Lyndon Rive, in 2004.

 The concept for SolarCity emerged out of a simple realization: the clock was running low on fossil fuels.
 The need for a replacement was emerging fast.
 “If they started now,” as Men’s Journal reports Musk telling Lyndon in 2004, “They might rule the market.”

 Evidence that other forms of energy production were vulnerable was abundant in 2004.

-Coal production had been in a plateau since the late 1990s — early signs of a decline that has continued since.
-Electricity generation from nuclear also hit a plateau in the late 1990s.
+Coal production had been in a plateau since the late 1990s, as had electricity generation from nuclear.
 And while some predicted a “nuclear renaissance” in the early 2000s, as of 2004, that had not arrived either.

 As of 2004, a majority of the generators of nuclear and coal-based power in the United States were also starting to reach end-of-life status.
 They would soon need either expensive upgrades or maintenance, or to be refashioned into generators for alternate sources of energy.

-At the same time, as of 2004, solar was looking quite attractive as an alternative.
-Prices on energy generated through solar power had been dropping for decades, going from $76.67 a watt in 1977 to just a few dollars a watt in 2004.
+At the same time, solar was looking like an attractive alternative.
+Prices on solar power had been dropping for decades, going from $76.67/watt in 1977 to just a few dollars/watt in 2004.

-The price of installing solar panels on your roof decreased as well — and has continued to do so in the ensuing years.
+The price of installing solar panels on roofs decreased as well — and has continued to do so in the ensuing years.

 A SHIFT IN STOCK